rhnfzl/reddit-stash/README.md

 [![Reddit](https://img.shields.io/badge/Reddit-API-FF4500?style=for-the-badge&logo=reddit&logoColor=white)](https://www.reddit.com/dev/api/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](LICENSE)

+> **Reddit API Policy Change (November 2025):** Reddit now requires pre-approval to create new API apps. **If you already have API credentials, they still work normally.** New users must apply at [Reddit's API Request Form](https://support.reddithelp.com/hc/en-us/requests/new?ticket_form_id=14868593862164) (expect 2-4 weeks for approval).
+Alternatively, you can use the [GDPR Export Mode](#gdpr-only-mode-no-api-credentials-needed) to create an index of your saved content without any API credentials.
+See [Getting API Credentials](#getting-api-credentials) for full details.

 **Reddit Stash** is a Python script designed to help you effortlessly back up your Reddit **saved/ posted/ upvoted** posts and comments to Dropbox or your local machine.
 Utilizing GitHub Actions, this script runs every 2 hours during peak hours and twice during off-peak hours, automating the process of archiving your Reddit data in Dropbox after a simple setup.

 ## 📋 What You Get